-- 15.30.1 The Development and Youth Committee has been established by the Council pursuant to Article 59. - 15.30.2 The Development and Youth Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59.
+- 15.30.1 The Development and Youth Committee has been established by the Council pursuant to Article 59. - 15.30.2 The Development and Youth Committee shall consist of a Chairman, a Vice-Chairman and the number of members that shall be appointed by the Council from time to time as provided by Article 59. - 15.30.3-15.30.5 Reserved for future use

-- 15.30.6 The Development and Youth Committee shall: - (a) recommend to the Council the ISAF Development Plan, agree priorities and monitor progress; - (b) recommend to the Council strategic development issues, budget requirements and policy: - (c) ensure that the ISAF Development Plan is consistent with the ISAF Strategic Plan; - (d) ensure that the ISAF Development Plan and other Committee activities are focused on achieving the stated objectives of the Committee; and - (e) consult with other ISAF Committees and other organisations on issues relevant to Development.
+15.30.6 The Development and Youth Committee shall:

+- (a) recommend to the Council the ISAF Development Plan, agree priorities and monitor progress; - (b) recommend to the Council strategic development issues, budget requirements and policy; - (c) ensure that the ISAF Development Plan is consistent with the ISAF Strategic Plan; - (d) ensure that the ISAF Development Plan and other Committee activities are focused on achieving the stated objectives of the Committee; and - (e) consult with other ISAF Committees and other organisations on issues relevant to Development.